-The Orbiting Carbon Observatory requires onboard propulsion to raise its orbit from launch vehicle separation to the operational orbit within the A-Train constellation.
+The Orbiting Carbon Observatory-2 requires onboard propulsion to raise its orbit from launch vehicle separation to the operational orbit within the A-Train constellation.
 The propulsion system is also used to maintain the observatory in a prescribed location within the A-Train.
-The observatory adjusts its orbit by firing any combination of its four onboard thrusters, each of which each provides about 0.5 Newton's (0.1 pound) of thrust.
+The observatory adjusts its orbit by firing any combination of its four onboard thrusters, each of which provides about 0.1 pound (0.5 Newtons) of thrust.
 The thrusters use hydrazine propellant.
 Orbit-raising burns and inclination corrections require the spacecraft to be reoriented.
-The propulsion system carries 45 kilograms (99.2 pounds) of hydrazine.
+The propulsion system carries 99.2 pounds (45 kilograms) of hydrazine.